ashleywaite/django-more/django_types/README.md

 # django_types

-Provides a base implemention for custom database types in Django 1.11+.
+Provides a base implementation for custom database types in Django 1.11+.
 It tracks data types within the migration state and migration apps so that fields relying on these can more easily hook into auto-migration, and have stateful field instances appropriate for prior states of the project.